mem48/geocompr/main.md

 What about features that do not touch, but *almost touch* the selection object?
 These can be selected using `st_is_within_distance()`, which has an additional `dist` argument, which can be used to set how close target object need to be before they are selected.
-Note that although point 4 is 1 unit of distance from the nearest node of `a` (at point 2 in Figure \@ref(relation-object)), it is still selected when the distance is set to 0.9:
+Note that although point 4 is 1 unit of distance from the nearest node of `a` (at point 2 in Figure \@ref(fig:relation-objects)), it is still selected when the distance is set to 0.9:

 ```r